 St Agnes, most southern of the inhabited Isles of Scilly, is the most southerly island in the British Isles.
 It is connected to the island of Gugh by a sandbar which is covered when the tide comes in.
 St Agnes has a grade 2 listed church with beautiful stained-glass windows, almost on the beach, and a lighthouse dating from 1680 (although it no longer operates).
 Just beneath it is the most unusual snowman you’ll ever see.

-The island is a mixture of rocky coastline, heath and grassland.
+The island of St Agnes is a mixture of rocky coastline, heath and grassland.
 It has a dairy farm, well known for making Isles of Scilly Troytown ice cream, whilst the Turk’s Head lays a claim to being Britain’s most scenic pub which is hard to refute.
 Ancient remains have been found at Obadiah’s Barrow, and a nine-foot granite menhir called the Old Man of Gugh has been standing since the Bronze Age.
 Beady Pool is a sheltered beach on the southern side of the island.
 Small ceramic beads, from a Dutch cargo ship wrecked nearby in the 17th century, are sometimes found there.
 Out in the St Mary’s channel to the West of St Agnes, marking the treacherous Spanish ledges, is the Spanish bell, the focus of a particularly lovely song by the Rough Island Band who used the sound of the bell as their opening note.

 St Martins

 St Martin’s (in Cornish it is called Brechiek, meaning dappled island’) is the most northerly inhabited island in Scilly.
 It has three main settlements – Higher Town, Middle Town and Lower Town.
 Its daymark (a navigational aid) was built in 1683 and is the earliest surviving beacon in Britain.
 It is painted in red and white bands and has been since 1833.
 Its arched entrance door is incorrectly dated 1637. the walk up to the daymark is beautiful, offering fabulous views out to the North and to the Eastern Isles.
+It is hollow, but the door was sealed long ago.

 White Island